 The Honors RLC is located in two halls: Wall Residence Hall for first-year students and Weatherhead Residence Hall for upperclass students.

-The RLC application will open on March 1, 2019 and can be found on your Housing Portal when you apply for housing.
+The RLC application can be found on your Housing Portal when you apply for housing.
 You must fill out both a Housing Application AND an RLC Application to be considered for the RLC.

 How do I apply to live in Wall?